-Aarhus University is a prestigious research university located in Aarhus, Denmark.
-Small and scholarly, the city of Aarhus has an easygoing, college-town atmosphere – about one in seven residents is a university student (source: NYTimes).
-Founded in 1928, Aarhus University is the second oldest and the largest university in Denmark.
-Owing to its size and impressive results as a research-intensive university, Aarhus University has a strong reputation and influence across the entire spectrum of disciplines, locally, nationally and globally.
+Aarhus University (AU) is a prestigious research university located in Aarhus, Denmark.
+Founded in 1928, AU is the second oldest and the largest university in Denmark.
+Owing to its size and impressive results as a research-intensive university, AU has a strong reputation and influence across the entire spectrum of disciplines, locally, nationally and globally.

-This program fully immerses Drexel students into Danish education and culture through coursework in more than 60 complete programmes.
+This program fully immerses Drexel students into Danish education and culture through coursework in more than 60 complete academic majors (programmes).
 At AU, teachers are active researchers and teaching takes place in an informal context.
 All programmes are deeply rooted in research and are reviewed on an ongoing basis to meet the highest national and global quality standards.

 - 3.0 minimum GPA

 - Open to all majors

 : Use this link to search coursework offered at Aarhus.
 For Business & Communications courses, use this link